kvalenzuelaig/TinySpring/README.md

 #### `TinySpringFramework` class
 It represents the entry point to the framework and is call from the application.
 Once called, it performs all the necessary steps to run the application.
 It follows these steps:
-1. Creates the application context.
+1. Asks the core to scan the application components and register them in the context.
+2. Asks the AOP to create the proxies for the classes annotated with @Validated.
+3. Asks the core to inject the dependencies.
+It is important to do this after creating the proxies.
 2. Creates the web server (a fake one).
 3. Performs a couple of calls to the web server to simulate the requests.